Torches

 information and warnings on storage

 Drew Hadley, from the New Approach School for Jewelers, during a recent stone setting class that I took, spoke of the dangers of using those white, barbeque-type propane cylinders (20 pounds or 20#) in your studio, home, or a garage attached to your home.
 He said that they have a bad history of leaking.
 I’ve read a few stories that verify this.
-Propane is heavier than air and it sinks.
-The gas can build up and any type of spark, from turning on a light to your water heater can set it off.
-Acetylene rises and mixes with the air so, doesn’t seem to concentrate as much as propane does.
-But, all gases will concentrate in an enclosed space like a car or a locker.
+Propane is heavier than air, and it sinks.
+The gas can build up, and any spark, from turning on a light to your water heater, can set it off.
+Acetylene rises and mixes with the air, so it doesn’t seem to concentrate as much as propane.
+However, all gases will be concentrated in enclosed spaces like cars or lockers.

-I did a bunch of research on this topic and can’t find any hard and fast rules besides don’t store the bigger tanks in your home or in structures attached to your home.
-Supposedly, there are rules about propane/gas storage but, I’ve yet to find specifics.
+I did a bunch of research on this topic and can’t find any hard and fast rules besides not storing the bigger tanks in your home or structures attached to your home.
+Supposedly, there are propane/gas storage rules, but I’ve yet to find specifics.
 That doesn’t mean that they don’t exist!
-Do your own search!
-I would wager that zero insurance companies would cover fires and/or explosions that were caused by propane tanks in the home.
+Do your research!
+I would wager that zero insurance companies would cover fires and/or explosions caused by propane tanks in the home.
 I just read this Ganoksin thread that you might find interesting.
 It’s called Insurance with Flammable Gas in Home Studio.
-See below for more information on storage.
+See below for more storage information.

 Leaking tanks?

 Some make it sound like the tanks will leak/explode.
 Others have said that it is the exception, not the rule.
-Generally, high heat, such as that found in a house fire or a forest fire, can (but, not always) cause the pressure inside these tanks to reach pressure levels that can lead to explosions called BLEVEs.
-What can happen is, that a tank containing liquid fuel can begin to boil and expand in the container.
-Either due to the fact that it cannot vent fast enough or the release valve can fail, the tanks may explode.
-Suffice it to say, that if tanks have exploded in the past, and have exploded enough times that it has been given a name, then I believe it can happen again!
+Generally, high heat, such as that found in a house fire or a forest fire, can (but not always) cause the pressure inside these tanks to reach pressure levels that can lead to explosions called BLEVEs.
+What can happen is that a tank containing liquid fuel can begin to boil and expand in the container.
+The tanks may explode because they cannot vent fast enough, or the release valve can fail.
+Suffice it to say that if tanks have exploded in the past and have exploded enough times that it has been given a name, then I believe it can happen again!
 This type of explosion is called a BLEVE (Boiling Liquid Expanding Vapor Explosion).

 Wildfire risks.

-If you live in an area prone to wildfires (like me!), or volcanos (like I used to before the volcano ate my house) you especially, should not store any size tanks of gas in your home or attached garage.
-(Except for butane which should be stored in the house in a cool dry place – according to what I have read – check with your local/county/state regulations, your insurance company, and fire department first!).
-These BLEVEs (Boiling Liquid Expanding Vapor Explosions), can kill firefighters and first responders, not to mention you, your family, and your neighbors.
+If you live in an area prone to wildfires (like me!) or volcanos (like I used to before the volcano ate my house), you should not store any size tanks of gas in your home or attached garage.
+(Except for butane, which should be stored in the house in a cool, dry place – according to what I have read – check with your local/county/state regulations, insurance company, and fire department first!).
+These BLEVEs (Boiling Liquid Expanding Vapor Explosions) can kill firefighters and first responders, not to mention you, your family, and your neighbors.

 Safety information about refilling camping-sized propane cylinders